top of page

 If convicted of a second DUI, you face the following Oregon DUI penalties:

-• Up to a year in jail.
+• Up to 364 days in jail.

 • License suspension for a year.
-If it’s within 5 years of your first DUI, your license will be suspended for 3 years.
+If it’s within 5 years of your first DUI, your license will likely be suspended for 3 years.

 • A minimum fine of $1,500.